fanthore/F4-220/README.md

   * [More links about OMV disk/partition to RAID array](#more-links-about-omv-disk-partition-to-raid-array)
 # F4-220
-All info about hacking a TerraMaster F4-220 to run OpenMediaVault (OMV) Aim : take an OK NAS enclosure, upgrade it and add some Debian to make it awsome
+All info about hacking a TerraMaster F4-220 to run OpenMediaVault (OMV) Aim : take an OK NAS enclosure, upgrade it and add some Debian to make it awesome

-## Introcution
+## Introduction

 I was offered a Terramaster F4-220 last christmas.
 I installed TOS (TerraMaster OS) but it is garbage.
 Very few fonctionalities, only half a dozen available softwares.
 So I looked around to make it better.